History of Kanye West in Timeline

 2011: Release of Watch the Throne

-In 2011, Kanye West released the collaborative album Watch the Throne with Jay-Z.
+In 2011, Kanye West released the collaborative album 'Watch the Throne' with Jay-Z.

-April 2012: Beginning Relationship with Kim Kardashian
+April 2012: Dating Kim Kardashian

-In April 2012, Kanye West began dating reality television star Kim Kardashian, with whom he had already been long-time friends.
+In April 2012, Kanye West began dating reality television star Kim Kardashian, with whom he had been long-time friends.

 June 2012: Conclusion of Watch the Throne Tour

-September 2012: Donation to Barack Obama's Re-election Campaign
+September 2012: Donation to Obama's Re-election Campaign

-In September 2012, Kanye West donated $1,000 to Barack Obama's re-election campaign.
+In September 2012, Kanye West donated $1,000 to Barack Obama's re-election campaign, supporting Obama's bid for a second term as President.

 June 2013: Birth of North West